Axway/amplify-central/content/en/docs/manage_marketplace/consumer_experience/searching.md

 * in the product resources
 * in the product documentation

-By default the All tab is visible and regroup all result in the same place.
-If there is no match for one type, the corresponding section remain collapsed and cannot be expanded.
-This view is limited to the first 25 results.
-You can see more details by using the **View all** buttons or by navigating via the tab menu (All -> Products - Resources - Documents).
+By default, the *All* tab displays the advanced search results.
+If no match is found in an area of search (product/product resources/product documentation), then the corresponding results section will not expand to display the results.
+If results are found, the view will be limited to the first 25.
+Click **View all** or navigate the tab menu (All > Products/Resources/Documents) to view all results.

 Each result, the name is a link that redirect you to the appropriate page in the product details page.